rafaelgpo/Example/README.md

 - Automapper
 - Dapper
 - Dapper.Contrib

-## What you will NOT find:
-- Exceptions for entity validations
+- No exceptions for entity validations